2003scape/rsc-news-archives/markdown/184-new-watch-tower-quest.md

+# New - Watch Tower Quest!
+*Published Wednesday, May 7, 2003*

 The young wizard on duty in the Yanille Watch Tower scribbled another tally onto the newly created 'ogre activity report'.
 It had been a long shift, and the ogre sightings were getting more and more frequent.
 For a second, the wizard allowed his eyelids to drop...

 "They're gone!
 Who's on watch?!"